THE FRIENDS 40TH BIRTHDAY PARTY

 The video below features Pat Jackson, one of the original Friends of Whitehall, when the building was first opened to the public.
 Now her daughter, Eleanor Jackson has written about her memories of that day.

-In 2018 the Friends of Whitehall will be 40 years old!!
+Friends of Whitehall will be 40 years old!!

 I can’t believe that after the successful campaign to save the building from development, Whitehall has been at the heart of Cheam Village and in our hearts for so long.